ipsy-md/docs/docs/cluster/cecile/slurm.md

 Instead of `--mem` you could also use `--mem-per-cpu` which specifies the amount of RAM you request per CPU.

 !!!
-Warning "Be aware of memory and time"
+Warning "Be aware of insufficient memory and time allocation"
-    - If your job exceeds the requested memory, your job will be aborted.
+    - If your job exceeds the requested memory, your job will be aborted and you will see the following error: `error: Detected 1 oom-kill event(s) in StepId=217699.batch cgroup.
+Some of your processes may have been killed by the cgroup out-of-memory, handler.` In this case you need to increase the memory allocated to your jobs by modifying the line: `#SBATCH --mem=`
-    - If your job exceeds the requested time, your job will be aborted.
+    - If your job exceeds the requested time, your job will be aborted and you will see the following error: `error: *** JOB 217698 ON compute01 CANCELLED AT 2024-09-26T23:22:59, DUE TO TIME LIMIT ***`.
+In this case you need to increase the duration of your jobs by modifying the line `#SBATCH --time=`.

 !!! note "Job ID"